 - Senior Fitness Specialist with the American Council on Exercise

 - Advanced Licensed Buff Bones® Instructor

 Over 60 herself, her mission is to provide education, hope and guidance to others and help them feel better, move better, and live better.

 Nancy owns Professional Movement Solutions, LLC where she works privately with adults and teaches specialized fitness classes both in person and virtually.
 Her online classes are increasingly popular with participants enrolled from across the country.
+Nancy has partnered with Oasis Everywhere and OLLI/USF to provide a variety of classes and lectures.
 She holds a degree from the University of Buffalo in Physical Therapy and from SUNY College at Oswego in English/Writing Arts.
-She regularly serves an engaged community via her Living Well Academy blog.
-She is a published author, popular speaker and a certified mentor with SCORE.
-Before gaining her physical therapy degree in her 30s, Nancy worked as a marketing and public relations professional at major firms in New York City and Rochester, NY.
+She publishes articles regularly in her Living Well Academy blog.

-A self-described athlete, Nancy continues to stay active playing golf, pickleball, biking as well as exercising regularly.
+A self-described athlete, Nancy continues to stay active playing golf, pickleball, ice hockey, biking, as well as exercising regularly.
+She and her team recently finished second in the USA Hockey Women’s Over-60 National Championships in 2022 and 2023.
 While managing her own injuries along the way she’s had to make some choices, but stopping isn’t one of them.

 “I want you to know how much I appreciate all your special effort, follow-up and coordination to realize my dream.
 Thank you.
 You are a great therapist.”JB